k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Troubleshooting.md

 "connect: permission denied" Errors Running Docker on Linux

-When running Docker commands - including `docker login` - or starting the Docker service on Linux, you must use `sudo`.
+When running Docker commands - including `docker login` - or starting the Docker service on Linux, you might need to use `sudo` with your commands.
 For example,

 ```bash